Loading

 King of Judah taken captive to Babylon, who after 37 years in prison was released by Evil-merodach and given a place of honor at the Babylonian royal table — a flicker of hope closing the book of 2 Kings

-open_in_newJehoiachin was an eighteen-year-old king of Judah who reigned only three months before Nebuchadnezzar of Babylon captured Jerusalem and took him into exile around 597 BC.
+Eighteen-year-old king of Judah who reigned only three months before Nebuchadnezzar of Babylon captured Jerusalem and took him into exile around 597 BC.
 After thirty-seven years of imprisonment, he was released by the Babylonian king Evil-merodach and given a seat of honor at the royal table — a quiet note of grace that closes 2 Kings.
 He appears in 2 Kings, 2 Chronicles, Jeremiah, and Ezekiel, and is listed in Matthew's genealogy of Jesus.